Breadboarding A Rangemaster

 An arrangement that works for creating a usable device from such a pair uses two bias resistors to turn Q2 "off" just enough to bring the composite gain and leakage into workable ranges.
 The basic idea is shown in Figure 22.

+Why Use A Darlington Pair?
 I started looking into Darlington pairs because decent germanium of suitable gain for the RM has continued to get scarcer and more expensive.
 While such parts remain available, I wanted a lower-cost alternative.
 In this case, both the present economics of the transistor market and Mother Nature cooperated.
 Low-gain germanium that was expensive back in the day is fairly cheap today, and low-gain parts are also often low in noise and leakage.
 If we take advantage and set up low-gain devices as Darlington pairs, it is perfectly possible to create "composite" devices that will function identically to more expensive individual parts.
 And the pairs can be NPN, making the resulting builds friendly to modern negative-ground power arrangements.
 Your "remainder" drawer may well be a source of suitable parts, as well as my Stock List.

 The schem in figure 23 shows the biasing that I came up with by experimenting.
 I refer to the resistors I added as Rc and Rd.
 With trimming of the resistor values, the pair can easily be lined up to bias at exactly 7.0 volts on the Collector of the composite device.
+For the present, germanium transistors that will work well in this circuit remain readily available and cheap.
+However, this may only hold true until more people realize that you don't have to have particular type numbers of scarce parts to get a really good RM.

 Figure 24 shows one type that I have used successfully.
 I have noticed that some of these old Sylvania parts have the "2Nxxx" part number stamped such that the Emitter is on the left, while others are stamped on the opposite side.
 Follow the pinout and you won't go wrong.